 It was on June 25, 2009, that the personal physician of Michael Jackson found him in his bedroom nearly dead.
 According to the physician, Conrad Murray, his pulse was not detectable and his attempts to perform CPR were unsuccessful.
 Michael Jackson died from a drug overdose of Propofol, administered by his physician.
-His personal physician, Conrad Murray, called 911 at noon, and although he received emergency treatment, Michael could not be brought back to life.
+After CPR attempts failed, his personal physician called 911 at noon.
+Despite receiving emergency treatment, Michael could not be brought back to life.

 He passed at Ronald Reagan UCLA Medical Center the same day.

 What happened to Michael Jackson’s doctor?
 In a twist that was unexpected by many, on Michael Jackson’s 51st birthday the Los Angeles County Coroner ruled Michael’s death a homicide.
 Conrad Murray killed Michael Jackson.
 As a result, he was sentenced to 4 years in prison for administering the lethal dose without the apparatus of a hospital.
 Michael Jackson was 50 years old at the time of his death.